 There are some examples of more complex configurations in the documentation (see :help TagHighlight-example-configs) and on the wiki.
 If you have other useful examples, please feel free to add them to the wiki.

 See the change history in :help TagHighlight-history at the end of doc/TagHighlight.txt.
-The source code is maintained in Mercurial and is available on bitbucket (a Git mirror is available on github); the full commit history can be seen on either of these sites.
+The source code is maintained in Mercurial and is available on bitbucket (a Git mirror is available on github, although I can't promise this will be as up to date as the bitbucket version); the full commit history can be seen on either of these sites.

 As usual, if you have any comments or suggestions, please contact me using this form or using my email address which is in the documentation and the mercurial commit log.